Rules of the Eurovision Song Contest: Running order

 The process change in 2013 led to a mixed reaction from fans of the contest, with some expressing concern over potential corruption in allowing the producers to decide at which point each country would perform, while others were more optimistic about the change.
-The order in which competing countries perform is considered an important factor in the potential of winning the contest, and statistical analysis on this subject has been shown to corroborate that in a random draw songs which perform later in the contest have a better chance of being scored highly.
-Performing second in the final is particularly considered detrimental to a country's chances of winning the contest, and no song performing in this position has ever won the contest in its history.
+The order in which competing entries perform is considered an important factor in the potential of winning the contest, and statistical analysis on this subject has been shown to corroborate that in a random draw songs which perform later in the contest have a better chance of being scored highly.
+Performing second in the final is particularly considered detrimental to an entry's chances of winning the contest, and no song performing in this position has ever won the contest in its history.
 However, of the current appearing positions, numbers 16, 25 and 26 in the running order have never won either.
+Position 17 has won the most, with seven times.

 Voting

 Various voting systems have been used in the history of the contest to determine the placing of the competing songs.
 The current system has been in place since 2023, which works on the basis of positional voting.
-Each country awards two sets of points: one set is based on the votes of each country's professional jury, consisting of five music professionals from that country; and a second set is based on the views of the general public in the competing countries conducted through telephone and SMS voting or via voting conducted through the official Eurovision app.
-Each set of points consists of 1–8, 10 and 12 points to the jury and public's 10 favourite songs, with the most preferred song receiving 12 points.
+Each country awards two sets of points: one set is based on the votes of each professional jury appointed by each participating broadcaster, consisting of five music professionals from that country; and a second set is based on the views of the general public in the competing countries conducted through telephone and SMS voting or via voting conducted through the official Eurovision app.
+Each set of points consists of 1–8, 10, and 12 points to the jury and public's 10 favourite songs, with the most preferred song receiving 12 points.
 In the semi-finals, each country awards one set of points based on the votes cast by that country's viewing public, while in the final, each country awards two sets of points, with one set awarded each by the viewers and the professional jury.
-Since 2023, viewers in selected non-participating countries are also able to vote during the contest, with those viewers able to cast votes via an online platform, which are then aggregated and awarded as one set of points from an "extra country" for the overall public vote.
+Since 2023, viewers in non-participating countries are also able to vote during the contest, with those viewers able to cast votes via an online platform, which are then aggregated and awarded as one set of points from an "extra country" for the overall public vote.
 National juries and the public in each country are not allowed to vote for their own country, a rule first introduced in 1957.